rfrancesco/particles/README.md

 ### Physics
 - [ ] Faster collisions using Quadtrees
 - [ ] Adding masses and generic forces (e.g. gravity and springs).
 For now, the only force is a global uniform gravity field.
+- [ ] Parallelizing some parts with OpenMP

 ### Maybe for a different project
 - [ ] Rigid bodies: this requires a more sophisticated collision engine.